Skip to Main Content

 Local Editing Expertise

-Japanese editors span the contemplative rhythms of art-house masters like Ozu and Kurosawa to the hyperkinetic pacing of anime and commercial content.
+Japanese editors range from the calm rhythms of art-house masters like Ozu and Kurosawa to the fast pace of anime and commercial work.

 02.